hugobarbieux/delete_your_tweets/README.md

 # delete_your_tweets

 Recently, The Guardian encouraged their journalists to "regularly delete historical tweets".
-Read a digest at https://www.niemanlab.org/2022/05/think-carefully-before-you-quote-tweet-the-guardian-releases-new-social-media-guidelines-for-staff/
+Read a digest at (Nieman's Lab)[https://www.niemanlab.org/2022/05/think-carefully-before-you-quote-tweet-the-guardian-releases-new-social-media-guidelines-for-staff/].

 Here is a repo to guide you in this task.